Bellifortis

 France/Spain – 1308–1312

-Original documents of the Knights Templar stolen in 1985: the unbroken fascination of the testimonies of the daily life, organization, and ceremonies of the Knights Templar, their persecution, and their absolution in Spain and Portugal
+The unbroken fascination of the Knights Templar: original documents stolen in 1985 as testimonies of the daily life, organization and ceremonies in the life of the Knights Templar, their persecution and their absolution in Spain and Portugal

 Experience More